 In late 2015 the FDA allowed Trabectedin as a treatment for advanced or inoperable soft tissue sarcomas, and now Trabectedin is being looked at as an important new drug to treat malignant pleural mesothelioma in particular.
 This is good news as some 3000 cases of mesothelioma are reported each year with a survival rate or 6 to 18 months after diagnosis.

 Scientists used Trabectedin on multiple mesothelioma specimens across six cell lines.
 They also used it on nonmalignant pleural tissue.
 The Trabectedin incited a cytotoxic effect on all mesothelioma samples but had little effect on nonmalignant samples.
 But when combined with Cisplatin, the response was much improved.
 Trabectedin greatly increased the effectiveness of Cisplatin against sarcomatoid cells in a controlled setting.

 Trabectedin was also tested on the sarcomatoid mesothelioma subtype with excellent results, which is exciting as this form of mesothelioma is resistant to all methods of treatment from drugs to radiation.

-Elsewhere in the world physicians in the EU and Japan are using Lurbinectedin, an alternative form of Trabectedin in conjunction with standard chemo drug to treat ovarian cancer in situations where surgery is not an option.
-In Switzerland, a study recent published in the Lung Cancer journal detailed Lurbinectedin’s ability to reduce tumor size while lessening the harsher effects of chemotherapy on the patient.
+Elsewhere in the world physicians in the EU and Japan are using Lurbinectedin, an alternative form of Trabectedin in conjunction with standard chemo drugs to treat ovarian cancer in situations where surgery is not an option.
+In Switzerland, a study recently published in the Lung Cancer journal detailed Lurbinectedin’s ability to reduce tumor size while lessening the harsher effects of chemotherapy on the patient.
 In Italy, multiple clinical trials are currently underway studying the effect of Trabectedin against mesothelioma.